trentlarson/endorser-ch/README.md

 # run in development mode
 NODE_ENV=dev npm run dev

-# set up ths first permissioned user by adding a DID thus:
+# register ths first permissioned user by adding a DID thus:
 echo "INSERT INTO registration (did) VALUES ('YOUR_DID');" | sqlite3 ../endorser-ch-dev.sqlite3
-# ... but as an alternative for test DB & user setup: run a local test with instructions below to generate sample data, then: `cp ../endorser-ch-test-local.sqlite3 ../endorser-ch-dev.sqlite3` and rerun `npm run dev`.
+# ... but as an alternative for test DB & user setup: run a local test with instructions below to generate sample data, then: `cp ../endorser-ch-test-local.sqlite3 ../endorser-ch-dev.sqlite3` and rerun `npm run dev` and you'll have user #0 and others from the CREDS in [this file](./test/util.js)
 ```

 #### Other Ways To Run